AnasAito/SkillNER/README.md

 Finally, make sure to read carefully [our guidelines](https://badr-moufad.github.io/SkillNER/contribute.html) before contributing.
-It will specifies standards to follow so that we can understand what you want to say.
+It will specify standards to follow so that we can understand what you want to say.

 Besides, it will help you setup SkillNer on your local machine, in case you are willing to push code.